Media release 8 April 2019

 Mary Potter Hospice has cemented its commitment to the Porirua and North Wellington communities with the completion of the first phase of a community hospice facility in Rānui Heights.

-Te Whare Rānui was today named by Ngāti Toa and blessed by its chairman Taku Parai.
-It means literally “A house where the sun always shines on it”, which is a wonderful symbol of warmth and brightness for people going through a very difficult time.
+Te Whare Rānui was today named by Ngāti Toa and blessed by its chairman Dr Taku Parai.
+It means literally “the home of light and warmth”, which is a wonderful symbol of warmth and brightness for people going through a very difficult time.
 The area was known for its good planting and harvesting.

 “Our community feels that the relationship that we have with Mary Potter Hospice is very important.
 The services they give makes an important contribution to our people at a vulnerable time in their lives.
 The chance to receive services close to home and whānau means so much to our people,” said Dr Parai.